 - Consider shifting your load (i.e., your energy usage) to off-peak hours, reducing your capacity and transmission costs.
 If possible, adjust production schedules to take advantage of off-peak pricing.

-- Sign up for Constellation’s Peak Response program.
+- Sign up for Constellation’s Peak Load Management program.
 It is a free, voluntary, no-penalty program that leverages our wholesale expertise to help customers reduce demand during system peaks.
 Customers are notified of peak demand times and energy-saving tips, such as turning up the air conditioning a couple degrees during peak hours.

 Implement Energy Efficiency Measures